 - Make sure you are recirculating the whole time during the mash and that you are using the correct mash temp.
 The sparging process should last at least 20 minutes.
 Anything less will result in a lower OG since the grains will not be fully rinsed, and you will risk leaving fermentable sugars in the spent grain.
 Also, make sure the sparge water is 75°C (167°F).
 Sparging at this temperature will ensure that the residual sugars in the mash are collected efficiently since the sugar will dissolve into the sparge water more easily.

-- We recommend to push the top plate to gently rest on the grain bed, do not press too hard as this will compact your grain bed and impair proper flow.
-Use a jug to pour the sparge water over the top plate, make sure to at all times have a 2 cm water level above the plate - doing this will maintain grain bed integrity whilst adding enough pressure to rinse out to sugars.
+- We recommend pushing the top plate to gently rest on the grain bed, do not press too hard as this will compact your grain bed and impair proper flow.
+Use a jug to pour the sparge water over the top plate, and make sure to at all times have a 2 cm water level above the plate - doing this will maintain grain bed integrity whilst adding enough pressure to rinse out to sugars.